temporalio/documentation/docs/glossary.md

 Each region corresponds to a dedicated Temporal Cloud Service.
 Temporal Cloud automatically replicates Workflow Executions and metadata from the active to the standby region.
 MRNs are designed to respond to service issues as they arise.
-In the event that the Namespace's performance is compromised, a [Failover](#failover) transfers control from the active to the standby region.
+In the event that the Namespace's performance is compromised, a [failover](#failover) transfers control from the active to the standby region.

 _Tags: [term](/tags/term), [explanation](/tags/explanation)_